Hadith 11 & 12 — Leaving Doubt and Drama: The Path to Inner Peace

 [Hadith,Tirmidhi (2317),"On the authority of Abu Hurayrah (may Allah be pleased with him), who said: The Messenger of Allah ﷺ said: 'Part of the perfection of one's Islam is his leaving that which does not concern him.'"]

-Look at the wording carefully.
-The Prophet ﷺ didn't say this was just good advice or recommended behavior.
-He said it's part of perfecting your Islam.
-You cannot reach ihsan—excellence in worship—while you're neck-deep in everyone else's business.
+The Prophet ﷺ said this is part of perfecting your Islam.
+You cannot reach ihsan while you're neck-deep in everyone else's business.

 [Quote,Al-Hasan al-Basri (recorded in Az-Zuhd by Imam Ahmad),"One of the signs that Allah has turned away from a servant is that He makes him busy with what doesn't concern him."]